-For an overview of the article series, see this post:
+For an overview of the article series, go here:

-In this article, we present some impressive WordPress facts and figures that will help you understand why millions of businesses around the world use WordPress to power their websites and blogs and what kind of people and businesses are using WordPress today.
+In this article, we present a number of impressive facts and figures about WordPress that will help you understand why millions of businesses around the world rely on WordPress to power their websites and what kind of people and businesses are using WordPress today.

 WordPress Usage Statistics

-- WordPress is available as a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress offers users the choice of two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

-- 23 out of every one hundred new domains registered in the U.S. are for a new WordPress site.
+- 22 out of every one hundred new domains registered in the U.S. are for a new WordPress website or blog.

-- There are over 60 million installations of WordPress worldwide.
-This number is growing everyday.
+- There are well over 60 million installations of WordPress worldwide.
+This number is growing every day.

 - WordPress powers over 30% of the internet.
-Over one-third of all websites around the world are driven by WordPress.
+Over one-third of all websites around the world are built with WordPress.